epics-modules/lua/docs/database-library.rst

-**db.record** (recordtype, recordname)
+**db.record** ([recordtype,] recordname)

 ::

-   Adds a record of the given type and name to the IOC
+   Creates an instance of the dbrecord class, a wrapper around record creation/access.

-   recordtype   [string] - The typename of the record to create (ai, mbbo, calc, etc)
+   recordtype   [string] - The typename of the record (ai, mbbo, calc, etc) Optional.
+                           If the typename is left out, constructor will operate only to find a record, not create one.

-   recordname   [string] - The name to create the record with
+   recordname   [string] - The name of the record.
+If the name already exists, the

-   Returns a table that can be called as a function that takes a single table as input.
-   Each key-value pair in that input table are treated as a field definition, with the key as the name of the field, and the value in the table as the value to set the field to.
+                           returned instance will refer to the existing record.
+If there is no record by that name, the constructor will create one.

+   Returns a class instance with two instance methods, field and info.
+Both functions take in two strings as parameters, the first a name and the second a value. 'field' attempts to find the record field with a given name and then calls dbPutString to set the value.
+While 'info' calls dbPutInfo to add a new info field with the given name and value to the record.

+   rec = db.record("stringin", "x:y:z")
+   rec:field("VAL", "test")
+   rec:info("autosave", "VAL")

+   The class instance itself can also be called as a function, taking in a dictionary of name-vale pairs.
+In doing so, the 'field' function is called for each pair, passing through the names and values to the function.

-   With lua syntactical sugar, the generation and calling of the table can be combined.
+   With lua syntactical sugar, you can chain together the record creation and the setting of fields like so:
-   An example of this would be:

    db.record("ai", "x:y:z") {
       DTYP = "asynInt32",